Kasjonus/SidebarMessengerFix/README.md

  - 0.3.0 - Add scrollbar style

 ## Privacy policy
 "Fix for sidebar Facebook Messsenger™" does not share any user data or device information with anyone.
-It uses a simple script that selects a style based on the options for Force Dark Pages